-Here you get an overview of all issues raised by Codacy in your project.
+Here you get an overview of all issues raised by Codacy in your repository.
 We arrange them in six categories.
 For every issue, we present information on why is this an issue, how you could solve it, and the related code pattern.

 The Issues View